Helm Charts

-In this blog, we will see what are Helm charts.
+In this blog, we will cover what Helm is, the role of Helm charts, and its main components.

 Helm is rather easy to use as a command-line tool.
 You just tell it to install this, uninstall that, upgrade something, roll back to a previous state, and so on, and it proceeds to do all the heavy lifting behind the scenes.
-It’s basically an automation tool where we, the human operators, specify our desired end result, the destination.
-And then it doesn’t matter if 5, 10, 20, or 50 actions are necessary to achieve that end-result, get to that destination, Helm will go through all the required steps without bothering us with the details.
-But since in the command line we don’t give this tool a lot of info except Hey, I want this installed, how does it know how to achieve this goal?
+It’s an automation tool where we, the human operators, specify our desired end result, the destination.

-As far as we, the human operators are concerned, Helm charts are just a bunch of text files.
-Each specific file, named in a specific way, has a well-defined purpose.
-For example, as discussed before, in the values.yaml file we’ll find parameters that we can pass to the chart so that everything gets installed with the configuration options set as we desire.
-In Chart.yaml we’ll find info about the chart itself, like version numbers for the components we used, dependencies, emails of the maintainers, a description about what the chart does, and so on.
+For example, in the values.yaml file, we’ll find parameters to pass to the chart so that everything gets installed with the configuration options set as we desire.
+In Chart.yaml we’ll find info about the chart itself, like version numbers for the components we used, dependencies, emails of the maintainers, a description of what the chart does, and so on.

-There are also directories (folders) we will find in this structure.
-For example, in the charts folder, we will find other charts that our main chart may depend on.
-Something like WordPress could depend on a MariaDB/MySQL chart, so a database server can be made available before your other chart components get installed.
 This nesting of charts in charts makes our life a lot easier.
-If this wouldn’t be possible, we would have to first install the database chart, then maybe some other charts, one by one, until, finally, we could install our main app.
-In practice, for something like WordPress, we would have to enter three commands such as:
+Without it, we would have to first install the database chart, then maybe some other charts, one by one, until, finally, we could install our main app.
+In practice, for something like WordPress, we would have to enter these three commands:

 helm install some_database_server ...